dayveedo1/dayveedo1/README.md

 Passionate Backend software engineer with a particular focus on Backend develompment using Java & SpringBoot, C# & .NET Core.

-- 🔭 Currently working on all things .NET – .NETCore 3.1, .NETCore 5, .NETCore 6, MSSQL
+- 🔭 Currently working on all things .NET – .NETCore 3.1, .NETCore 5, .NET 6/7/8, MSSQL
 - 🔭 Cybersecurity analyst/enthusiast
 - 🌱 Learning anything I can get my hands on!
 - 👯 Always looking to collaborate